A* Search Algorithm

 - Last Updated : 30 May, 2022

 To approximate the shortest path in real-life situations, like- in maps, games where there can be many hindrances.

-We can consider a 2D Grid having several obstacles and we start from a source cell (coloured red below) to reach towards a goal cell (coloured green below)
+We can consider a 2D Grid having several obstacles and we start from a source cell (colored red below) to reach towards a goal cell (colored green below)